gophergala2016/Gobots/README.md

 ## Stream of Consciousness Logs

+### Saturday January 23, 2016 - 4:28 PM

+First attempt at connecting server to client!
+RPC took place, but it crashed because the datastore variable is nil.
+RPCs are happening! -Ross

 ### Saturday January 23, 2016 - 4:22 PM

 Wrote a bad AI and I feel bad. -Ross